Visiting the College

 Old Library (Front Quadrangle)

 Main access is via steep stairs but arrangements can be made for those with limited mobility to use a stairlift and a Fellow’s room to gain access.
-Those wishing to use this facility are asked to contact the Lodge (telephone 01865-279379 or via e-mail) at least 48 hours in advance of the lecture or event to confirm details so that this can be arranged.
+Those wishing to use this facility are asked to contact the Lodge by email (or by telephone on 01865 279379) at least 48 hours in advance of the lecture or event to confirm details so that this can be arranged.

 Hovenden Room (Kitchen Quadrangle) and Seminar Rooms 1-3